 First Aid Kit

 There is something awesome about having a first aid kit attached to a lanyard.
 I’m going to put this lanyard in my car so it’s easy to grab when I need these items quickly.
-This is the one I purchased: First Aid Kit (this one is too big for the lanyard).
-So then I ordered this one: First Aid Kit
+This is the one I purchased: First Aid Kit (this one is too big for the lanyard but great for the car).
+So then I ordered this one: First Aid Kit (this one is sold out)

 In case you missed this post, How To Make Your Own Emergency Car Kit